WretchX/WaterTracker/ReadMe.txt

 - Custom values: These 3 input boxes will allow you to change the value in ounces of the 3 quickbuttons on the main program window.
 - Always click "Save" to apply changes made.
 Clicking X will not save changes made in Options.

 "Reset" will simply clear the day's data.
-Your options will not be afected.
+Your options will not be affected.